MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 - Reaction support in Teams meetings

 > [!NOTE]
 > Web client updates are available to all Teams Rooms with application versions 4.10 and 4.9.
-Admins will be able to enroll in Teams Rooms public preview program to get sneak peak of the web client features soon.
+Admins will be able to enroll in Teams Rooms public preview program to get sneak peek of the web client features soon.

 ### 4.10.10.0 (10/1/2021)